 - The best position for when the projections start is to start at the top of Main Street and head down the hill, towards the exit.
 The momentum of the crowd means that you’ll be unable to push your way up the hill;

-- All the shops take EFTPOS (even for small amounts).
+- All the shops take EFTPOS (even for small amounts) but the horse carriage rides only take cash.
 There is an ATM at the entrance, Sovereign Hill cafe and the post office;

 - Sovereign Hill is a comfortable 90-minute drive from Melbourne along the Western Highway;